 - Present the official receipt to the Dean’s Office and secure the application for admission form.

-- Submit the completely accomplished application form, together with the following to the Committee on Admission:
+Submit the completely accomplished application form, together with the following to the Committee on Admission for evaluation:

-- Official Transcript or Scholastic Record plus 2 copies of the degree obtained from the school attended,
+- Two (2) copies of the official Transcript or Scholastic Record of the degree obtained from the school attended;

 - Authenticated copy of College Diploma or Certificate of Graduation from the Registrar’s office of the last school attended,